Akshatv2612/Post-Comment-Service/README.md

 7. **Usage**
     - Open url http://localhost:5173/ to test the application.

+<span style="color:green;">If you find any difficulty or problem while set, please contact me at 'akshat1226@gmail.com'</span>

 <span style="color:red;">Important Note:</span> While I’ve included the .env files in this repository for your convenience during installation, I am aware that pushing sensitive information (such as API keys or credentials) to a public GitHub repository is generally not recommended.
 But I have done this only for your convenience.

 ## Features
 Here is the overview of the features of the project.